maiahalle/DS105_Group_Final_Project/README.md

 ## Contributions

 **Maia:**
-Maia created the code to collect the Twitter dataset showing the 50 most common used words per twitter handles and the code to create the dataframes for the Republican and Democratic Party.
-She also wrote the Index, Motivation, Data Collection, and Bibliography sections of the README.md.
-Lastly, she created the repository, webpage and added a theme.
+Maia created the code to collect the Twitter dataset showing the 50 most common used words per Twitter handles and the code to create the dataframes for the Republican and Democratic Party.
+She also wrote the Index, Abstract, Motivations, Aims, Data Collection sections of the README.md, and did final edits and grammar checks.
+Lastly, she created the repository, webpage, and added a theme.

 **Amara:**
 Amara analysed the data, transforming it into multiple more easily useable dataframes.
 She then created some more easily interpretable bar graphs, time series graphs and wordclouds.
 She interpreted the data and drew conclusions based on our observations.
-She wrote the Findings and Conclusion sections of the README.md.
+She wrote the Motivations, Findings and Conclusion sections of the README.md.

 **Sarmad:**
-Sarmad wrote the Abstract, Motivations, Key Questions & Hypotheses, Limitations and Bibliography sections of the README.md, while also copy-editing the rest of it to ensure cohesiveness and consistency.
+Sarmad wrote the Motivations, Limitations and Bibliography sections of the README.md, while also copy-editing the rest of it to ensure cohesiveness and consistency.
 He also did empirical research for all the substantive claims made about the Democrats and Republicans throughout the README.md.
 Lastly, he converted the README.md to an Index file for webpage creation.

 ## Bibliography